 Microsoft soon responded by completely backtracking and removing all the related digital rights management but the damage was done and this one issue essentially handed the generation to Sony with the PlayStation 4 having roughly double the total sales of Xbox One by the end.
 During this same time, Nintendo was just being Nintendo but they had also made their first-party titles available digitally.
 The Wii U was technically the first out the gate in 2012 but the sales were poor and the console limped along until the Nintendo Switch released and changed the companies fortunes in early 2017.

 All of this is somehow still well-known but also forgotten.
 One point my cynical mind has to make is that Sony would have done the same thing if they believed they could have gotten away with it.
 I have wondered before whether Microsoft decided to do this under the mistaken assumption that Sony was intending to do exactly the same thing.
-If they’d both adopted this policy, there would certainly have still been outrage, but they might have gotten away with it.
+If they’d both adopted this policy, there would certainly have still been outrage, but they might have gotten away with it together.
 There is an idea among some that Sony was somehow more moral than Microsoft and not just taking competitive advantage of a strategic blunder on Microsoft’s part.
 Similarly, Nintendo’s strong-arming of publishers during the era of the Nintendo Entertainment System is well-documented but also often forgotten.

 When the PlayStation 5 and Xbox Series X consoles released in late 2020, they both offered a cheaper model that didn’t include a disc drive; which meant that only digital games could be played.
 I am not necessarily faulting this decision as many people were quite happy to buy games digitally by this point and discounts are frequent enough that one need never pay full price.
 At the same time as all this, the wider public were happily switching from physical media to digital streaming services such as Netflix and Amazon Prime.
 Microsoft has turned its Xbox Live service into something similar with a subscription offering a wide number of titles (including new first-party releases) along with access to only multiplayer.
-Microsoft’s blunder then was not then in the intention but the inelegant way they originally went about it.
+Microsoft’s blunder then was not in the intention but the inelegant way they originally went about it.
 Both Sony and Microsoft are ultimately getting what was attempted with the Xbox One back in 2013.

 Last year, Sony was put under fire for planning to remove purchased digital content from users due to expiring licenses.
 This is not a new thing in and of itself but the plan to remove access completely was.
 For similar reasons, Steam has delisted games but importantly also left them available to download on accounts that had previously purchased them.
 What Sony intended would have taken a way all access to purchased content.
 I say “would” because the outrage led them to backtrack, much as Microsoft did with the Xbox One.
 And it absolutely wasn’t Sony’s apparent earlier respect for consumer rights that led them to do so.